nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 ### Consultations ###
 When GP Connect returns a consultation it will supply the metadata of the consultation and all the clinical data that was recorded during the consultation.

+The response to the query includes:
+* A `List` profile containing references to `Encounter` for every consultation that met the search criteria

-For each Consultation item returned, include the following FHIR profiles:
+For each `Encounter` reference in the `List` profile:
-*  The Encounter profile of the consultation
+*  The `Encounter` profile of the consultation
-*	The List profiles of the consultation
+*	The `List` profiles that describe the structure of the consultation
-*	The ProblemHeader profile of any directly linked Problems
+*	The `ProblemHeader` profile of any directly linked Problems
-*	The MedicationRequest, MedicationStatement and Medication profiles of any linked Medications or Medical Devices
+*	The `MedicationRequest`, `MedicationStatement` and `Medication` profiles of any linked Medications or Medical Devices
-    * Always include the MedicationStatement, MedicationRequest (intent = plan) and Medication profiles
+    * Always include the `MedicationStatement`, `MedicationRequest` (intent = plan) and `Medication` profiles
-    * Only include MedicationRequest (intent = order) for directly linked issues
+    * Only include `MedicationRequest` (intent = order) for directly linked issues
-    *	Include the ProblemHeader profile of any Problems linked to the returned MedicationRequests
+    *	Include the `ProblemHeader` profile of any Problems linked to the returned Medications and Medical Devices
-*	The AllergyIntolerance profile of any linked Allergies
+*	The `AllergyIntolerance` profile of any linked Allergies
-    *	Include the ProblemHeader profile of any Problems linked to the returned Allergies
+    *	Include the `ProblemHeader` profile of any Problems linked to the returned Allergies
-*	The Immunization profile of any linked Immunisations
+*	The `Immunization` profile of any linked Immunisations
-    *	Include the ProblemHeader profile of any Problems linked to the returned Immunisations
+    *	Include the `ProblemHeader` profile of any Problems linked to the returned Immunisations
-*	The Observation profile of any linked Uncategorised Data
+*	The `Observation` profile of any linked Uncategorised Data
-    *	Include the ProblemHeader profile of any Problems linked to the returned Uncategorised Data
+    *	Include the `ProblemHeader` profile of any Problems linked to the returned Uncategorised Data

 Where a consultation links to a profile that is not yet supported by the provider system then it is not included in the response.
 Details on how this is done can be found in the [Consultation Guidance](accessrecord_structured_development_consultation_guidance.html)